Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Introduction

 \section{Introduction}

-Understanding the relationship between fitness landscapes and the performance of evolutionary algorithms is a long-standing challenge in evolutionary computation. \textit{Local Optima Networks} (LONs)~\cite{LONs} address this challenge by providing a coarse-grained graph representation of a search space's global structure, where nodes correspond to local optima and edges encode transitions between their \textit{Basins of Attraction} (BoAs).
-LONs and their variants enable the intuitive visualization of high-dimensional search spaces and are powerful tools for estimating search difficulty and automated algorithm selection~\cite{LON_Pagerank,PLOSnet_AAS,CPLOSnet}.
+\oldthefootnote\thefootnote \thefootnote\oldthefootnote Understanding the interplay between fitness landscapes and evolutionary algorithm performance is a long-standing challenge in evolutionary computation. \textit{Local Optima Networks} (LONs)~\cite{LONs} provide a foundation for tackling this challenge by representing a search space's global structure as a coarse-grained graph, where nodes correspond to local optima and edges encode transitions between their \textit{Basins of Attraction} (BoAs).
+LONs and their variants enable intuitive visualization of high-dimensional search spaces and are powerful tools for estimating search difficulty and selecting appropriate algorithms~\cite{LON_Pagerank,PLOSnet_AAS,CPLOSnet,APLOSnet}.

 While LONs have been primarily developed for discrete search spaces, recent studies have extended them to continuous search spaces~\cite{LON_Continuous,LON_Real,LON_BBOB,LON_scalable}.
-However, LON construction in the continuous domain remains computationally demanding: identifying local optima and approximating BoA connectivity requires iterative execution of the \textit{Basin-Hopping} (BH) algorithm~\cite{BH} or the $(1+\lambda)$-\textit{Evolution Strategy} (ES)~\cite{mu_lambda}.
-This search-based construction cost makes it impractical to assemble a benchmark set of large numbers of instances needed to systematically cover the LON feature space.
+However, LON construction in the continuous domain remains computationally demanding: identifying local optima and approximating BoA connectivity requires iterative execution of the \textit{Basin-Hopping} algorithm~\cite{BH} or the $(1+\lambda)$-\textit{Evolution Strategy} (ES)~\cite{mu_lambda}.
+This search-based construction cost makes it impractical to assemble a comprehensive benchmark set that systematically covers the LON feature space.
 Consequently, whether LON features quantitatively predict the performance of continuous optimizers has been examined only on individual benchmark problems and remains an open question.